 She died after being strangled and beaten by her drug dealer and another guy.
 After killing her, the guys stripped her, wrapped her body in a piece of carpet, and dumped her in a wooded lot.
-She was found 11 days later—in July, high summer—unrecognizable, identified by a tattoo and dental work.
+Her body was found 11 days later—in July, high summer—decomposed, unrecognizable, identified by the only fingerprint she had left.

-These are the guys who killed Amy.
-The one on the left held her in a chokehold from behind while the one on the right broke her ribs and fractured her skull.
+These are the men who killed Amy.
+The on the right broke her ribs and fractured her skull.
+The one on the left strangled her from behind.
 They’ve been convicted and sentenced to life without parole.

 Both Amy’s parents were addicted to heroin and other drugs.
-Her father was a Vietnam vet, a Marine scout-dog handler who watched Vietcong bombs, booby traps and bullets kill several of his dogs.
-He rotated back to the world with PTSD and an injection-drug habit.
-When he died he was 31, and his daughter Amy was 8.
+Her father was a Vietnam vet, a Marine scout-dog handler who watched Vietcong bombs, booby traps, and bullets kill several of his dogs.
+He rotated back to the world with PTSD and a solid injection-drug habit.
+When he died he was 31, and his oldest child, Amy, was 8.